pcmillerAcme/docs/source/index.md

 ACME's service at api.acme.codes provides near real time creation of customized animations of any scannable code, including QR codes.
 Standard codes and QR codes (non-animated) can also be created.

 If you are a software developer interested in using ACME's service, this documentation is for you.
-If you are not a software developer, you'll probably be happier visiting [ACME's top page](http://acme.codes).
+If you are not a software developer, you'll probably be happier visiting ACME's home page: [www.acme.codes](http://www.acme.codes).

 This documentation describes the ReST API call sequences for requesting an animated code online.